openshift/enhancements/README.md

    server or bring the enhancement to one of the weekly architecture review meetings for discussion.
 If you aren't sure which meeting to use, work with a staff engineer to find a good fit.
-4. Be mindful of the fact that reviewers have work other than reading updates to your enhancement.
-Avoid overusing pings on Slack to get their attention.
+4. If the conversation otherwise seems stuck, pinging reviewers on Slack can be used to remind them to look at updates.
+It's generally appropriate to give people at least a business day or two to respond in the GitHub thread first, before reaching out to them directly on Slack, so that they can manage their work queue and disruptions.

 ## When to Comment on an Enhancement Issue